 I had several compositions performed through local music competitions, including a Christmas choral piece performed at Portsmouth Guild Hall.
 This live recording of the original version of my Kyrie in G minor is from a competition at the end of my A levels.

 Then I was accepted into Cardiff University to study a joint degree in Music and English Literature.
-I sang in the university chamber choir and the university choir (singing in a performance of Gustav Mahler’s monumental Symphony No. 8 in E-flat major at St. David’s Hall in Cardiff with the BBC Symphony Orchestra), and I composed music for the university drama society’s production of Shakespeare’s “Much Ado About Nothing” (played by a live sextet of musicians, including myself on flute).
+I sang in the university chamber choir and the university choir (singing in a performance of Gustav Mahler’s monumental Symphony No. 8 in E-flat major at St. David’s Hall in Cardiff with the BBC Symphony Orchestra), and I composed music for the university drama society’s production of Shakespeare’s “Much Ado About Nothing” (played live by a sextet of musicians, including myself on flute).

 Below: playing a grand piano in the music department’s main hall, and playing flute at home, in 1994: